ci4rail/docs/docs/user-docs/_edge-solutions/io4edge/addressing.md

 ## IP Address Assignment

-All io4edge devices receive their IP address via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol), so you need a DHCP server in your network to which the io4edge device is connected to.
-A fixed IP address assignment is not planned.
+Io4edge devices typically receive their IP address via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol), so you need a DHCP server in your network to which the io4edge device is connected to.

 **Notice** On Moducop, a DHCP is already installed and setup in the Yocto image.
 However, this DHCP server is only responsible to assign a IP address for io4edge devices within the ModuCop.
 If further devices are connected via Ethernet/Wifi, still a DHCP server must be in the network.
 {: .notice}

+Some Io4edge devices, currently ModuSio devices can be configured to use static IP addresses instead of using DHCP.
+If static IP addresses are used, no DHCP is required.

 ## How to Address a Specific Device from the Host